Skip to main content

 • Suction: If you’ve been prescribed drops, in the clinic, your doctor may use a small suction device and an otoscope to drain water and clear away any debris.
 If your ear canal is blocked or swollen, your doctor may also insert a small piece of cotton or gauze to encourage drainage.
 These procedures allow medicated drops to reach all affected parts of the ear.

 • Oral antibiotics: A mild ear infection typically won’t require oral antibiotics, but a severe one might.
-In most cases of outer ear infection and some middle ear infections, antibiotic ear drops are more effective than oral antibiotics.
+In most cases of outer ear infections and some middle ear infections, antibiotic ear drops are more effective than oral antibiotics.
 Antibiotic drops can be much stronger and avoid most potential complications of oral antibiotics.

-• Pain medication: To relieve outer ear pain, your doctor may suggest over-the-counter non-steroidal antiinflammatory drugs (NSAIDs) such as ibuprofen (Advil or Motrin).
+• Pain medication: To relieve outer ear pain, your doctor may suggest over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil or Motrin).

 Will an ear infection go away on its own?